COVID-19 Admissions FAQs

 How will I know if my recommenders have submitted their letters of recommendation?

 Once you have submitted your application, you can check the status of your recommendation letters by logging into your application status page.
-It is the applicant's responsibility to ensure recommendations are received by the December 15 deadline.
-Late recommendations cannot be accepted.
+It is the applicant's responsibility to ensure recommendations are received by the December 2 deadline.

 How can I learn more about faculty research?

-Take a look at issues of Explorations: HCDE Faculty Research Review or the HCDE Seminar Series to become familiar with the work of individual faculty members.
+Take a look at current offerings of Directed Research Groups or the HCDE Seminar Series to become familiar with the work of individual faculty members.
 For questions about specific research projects, please contact faculty members directly.

 I'm interested in both the PhD in Human Centered Design & Engineering and another program at the University of Washington.
 Is it possible to apply to both programs and then make a decision?